mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 Browserker is a crawler engine built by GitLab to test Single Page Applications (SPAs) as well as traditional web applications.
 Due to the reliance of modern web applications on JavaScript, handling SPAs or applications that are dependent on JavaScript is paramount to ensuring proper coverage of an application for Dynamic Application Security Testing (DAST).

-Browserker crawls by loading the target application into a specially instrumented browser.
+Browserker crawls by loading the target application into a specially instrumented Chromium browser.
 A snapshot of the page is taken prior to a search to find any actions that a user might perform, such as clicking on a link or filling in a form.
 For each action found, Browserker will execute it, take a new snapshot and determine what in the page changed from the previous snapshot.
 Crawling continues by taking more snapshots and finding subsequent actions.